Sheet Pan Chicken and Veggies

 Which vegetables does this recipe call for?

 You could also use other hardy vegetables like sweet potatoes, butternut squash, or red onions.
-Be careful with softer veggies like bell peppers, zucchini, and broccoli florets because these might cook faster than your chicken!
+Be careful with softer veggies like bell peppers, zucchini or yellow squash, green beans, and broccoli florets because these might cook faster than your chicken!

 Close view of roasted chicken pieces and root veggies such as potatoes and carrots.